-Amygdales are small, round, or almond-shaped vesicles partly or fully filled with secondary minerals common in mostly volcanic or extrusive rocks.
+Amygdales are small, round, or almond-shaped vesicles partly or fully filled with secondary minerals mostly common in volcanic or extrusive rocks.

 Vesicles are gas bubbles trapped within igneous rocks as lava or magma solidifies.
 They form when dissolved gases exsolve as magma rises towards the Earth’s surface.